hencjo/summer-security/README.md

 * Minimalistic dependencies.
 Summer Security don't clutter your classpath.
 And it doesn't depend on any logging framework.
 The only dependency is the Servlet API.
 * Configuration in code, not XML or Annotations.
 * Simple to extend with own Request Mathers and Responders.
+* Summer Security does not use ThreadLocal to store the logged in user, but the HttpServletRequest.

 Example: